LucasM548/Report-with-WintrChess/README.md

 ## 📱 Version Information

-### Tampermonkey Script
+### Chrome Extension
-- Simple installation for all major browsers
-- Requires Tampermonkey extension
+- Native Chrome integration
 - Updated frequently with new features

-### Chrome Extension
-- Native Chrome integration (no Tampermonkey required)
-- Same features as the Tampermonkey script
 - Available in developer mode only for now

 ## 💡 Acknowledgements